 About Sarah Federman, PhD

+I am an assistant professor of Negotiation and Conflict Management at the University of Baltimore.
 My academic work explores language and meaning-making as it relates to conflict and reconciliation, looking specifically at post mass atrocity issues (apology, truth-telling, forgiveness and accountability-corporate, State, and personal).
-Worked pro bono for the House of Representatives and the State Department.
+I have worked pro bono for the House of Representatives and the State Department.
+My 2019 presentation at Harvard University considered that how we describe our perpetrators, heroes and victims affects how we respond to conflict.
+This continues to be a central theme of my work.

 My consulting and coaching practice is a bit more personal.
 I apply training in strategic interventions to transform the experiences of businesses, individuals, and organizations.
 I have done interventions with everyone from toddlers to returning soldiers, Muslim peace activists, doctors, and government workers.